CastillaLab/Plant-eDNA/README.md

 #### 1. Remove duplicate seqs
 This folder contains one script:
-- *Rem_Dups_Gaps_By_Species.R*: This R script processes a FASTA alignment to removes= duplicate sequences within each species while retaining the longest representative sequence.
-The script calculates pairwise distance within species, identify identical sequences (distance = 0), remove redundant sequences, keeps the longest sequence among duplicates, and outputs a filtered FASTA alignment.
+- *Rem_Dups_Gaps_By_Species.R*: This R script processes a FASTA alignment to remove duplicate sequences within each species while retaining the longest representative sequence.
+The script calculates pairwise distance within species, identifies identical sequences (distance = 0), removes redundant sequences, keeps the longest sequence among duplicates, and outputs a filtered FASTA alignment.

 #### 2. Sequence alignment with Decipher
 This folder contains one script: